 If the assigned percentages of effort are inconsistent with the faculty member’s current activities and levels of performance, a revision of the assigned percentages of effort should be discussed.
-If a modification of the assigned percentages of effort is made as outlined in Section 4, it will be documented using the Faculty Assigned Percentages of Effort Update form.
+If a modification of the assigned percentages of effort is made as outlined in Section 5, it will be documented using the Faculty Assigned Percentages of Effort Update form.

-The faculty member and the dean will be provided with a copy of or access to the annual review, ratings and any revision of the assigned percentages of effort.
+The faculty member and the Dean (or Provost if the faculty member’s direct supervisor is a Dean) will be provided with a copy of or access to the annual review, ratings and any revision of the assigned percentages of effort.
 Copies of all annual reviews and the performance ratings of each faculty member in each area of responsibility will be maintained in the faculty member's personnel file in the department.
 These files shall be kept confidential and maintained as outlined in the Faculty Personnel Files policy.

+Failure or refusal of the faculty member to participate in the annual review process, or to acknowledge receipt of the annual review, shall not invalidate the annual review and shall be governed by the Corrective Action and Discipline Policy.

 Appeal of Review to Dean

-A faculty member who disagrees with an annual review or individual rating assigned to areas of responsibility may appeal by submitting a rationale for their disagreement and forwarding it to the dean.
-The rationale must be filed with the dean within ten (10) days of the receipt of the annual review in Section 2e.
-The dean shall consider the appeal and may support or assign a different performance rating in any area of responsibility.
-The dean shall notify the faculty member and department head, in writing, of the decision regarding the appeal within ten (10) days of receipt of the request.
+A faculty member who disagrees with an annual review or individual rating assigned to areas of responsibility may appeal by submitting a rationale for their disagreement and forwarding it to the Dean (or Provost if the faculty member’s direct supervisor is a Dean).
+The rationale must be filed with the Dean (or Provost, as applicable) within ten (10) calendar days of the receipt of the annual review in Section 2.
+The Dean (or Provost as applicable) shall consider the appeal and may support or assign a different performance rating in any area of responsibility.
+The Dean (or Provost as applicable) shall notify the faculty member and unit supervisor, in writing, of the decision regarding the appeal within ten (10) calendar days of receipt of the request.

 Performance Improvement Plans